-BRING ME
+BRING ME FLOWERS

 Project “Bring me flowers” aims to bring the spotlight to the damage that consuming plastic-wrapped flowers does to the environment.
 The project involves making people aware that a bouquet of flowers dies in five days, but the plastic it’s wrapped in stays there practically forever.
 While we try to honor the dead with flowers, we hurt and drain the world the living have yet to experience and need to survive.By changing our bad habits and facing that our traditions are outdated, we can help preserve and improve the state of the ecology of our world.